celinval/kani-verifier-blog/_posts/2023-07-31-optimizing-kani.md

 # Conclusion

 The cumulative effects of these changes provides for a better user experience, faster code-generation times, greatly reduced peak memory consumption, and better analysis performance.

+[^1]: Without our enhancement to CBMC, it was already possible to select a different SAT solver without rebuilding CBMC via the `--external-sat-solver` option.
+However, this option doesn't use the solver in an incremental fashion through its library API, and instead relies on writing DIMACS files to disk, which often results in subpar performance.